crashoverride777/swifty-ads/README.md

 Copy the AppLovin.swift file into your project.

 If you read through this you may be wondering why Interstitial ads and Reward ads are split into 2 classes.
 The way AppLovin handles reward videos is different than AdMob.
 They do not have a delegate that gets called when the reward video was watched, they rather have a delegate that gets called when the video starts playing.
-You than need to save the reward amount passed from the delegate and than use the another delegate, adVideoPlayback, to check if a video was fully watched.
+You than need to save the reward amount passed from the delegate and than use another delegate, adVideoPlayback, to check if a video was fully watched.

-If I would not split the helper into 2 classes than you would get a reward when watching a regular interstitial ad because the delegates are the same.
+If I would not split the helper into 2 classes than you would get a reward when watching a regular interstitial ad because the delegates would the same.
 Basically you need 2 instanes of delegates, as per AppLovin support.

 - Step 4: